elysewong/recipes-analysis/README.md

 This is a good choice because our research question is specifically about whether one group tends to be rated lower on average, and ratings are numerical, so comparing group means is very interpretable.

-I chose the standard **significance level** of 0.05 to define statistical significance.
+I chose the standard significance level of 0.05 to define statistical significance.
-Since the **p-value (0.0480)** is less than 0.05, we **reject the null hypothesis**.
+Since the p-value (0.0480) is less than 0.05, we reject the null hypothesis.
 In these trials, we find that healthy-fitness-diet recipes have a lower average rating than other recipes.

-I used a **significance level** of **𝛼 = 0.05**, which is a very standard threshold in statistical analysis.
+I used a significance level of 𝛼 = 0.05, which is a very standard threshold in statistical analysis.
 The observed p-value from the permutation test was 0.0480.
-Since
-**𝑝 = 0.0480** < 0.05, we **reject the null hypothesis** and conclude that, in this sample, healthy-fitness-diet recipes tend to have a lower average rating than other recipes.
+Since 𝑝 = 0.0480 < 0.05, we reject the null hypothesis and conclude that, in this sample, healthy-fitness-diet recipes tend to have a lower average rating than other recipes.
 While the difference in means is small in magnitude, this test provides statistical evidence that these recipes are not rated as highly on average.